UKHackspaceFoundation/foundation/define.md

     * does not require affiliation with another organization, such as a university or employer, to be a full member

 Applications to join will be decided by the Membership Committee, with appeals decided by the Board.

+## Interpretation Notes

+An organisation is considered "democratically controlled" if the membership has the legal right to exercise control over the organisation, for example by removing directors or calling a general meeting.
+This does not impose a requirement to use voting for day-to-day operations.